 A pulse of light sets the tempo in the material.
 Atoms in a crystalline sheet just a few atoms thick begin to move—not ...

-Eugene -- (July 26, 2006)--A newly devised nozzle fitted with a pinhole-sized capillary has allowed researchers to distribute helium atoms with X-ray-like waves on randomly shaped surfaces.
-The ...
+A newly devised nozzle fitted with a pinhole-sized capillary has allowed researchers to distribute helium atoms with X-ray-like waves on randomly shaped surfaces.
+The technique could power the ...

 In 1912, scientists invented X-ray crystallography and revealed a crystal’s atomic structure for the first time Tess Joosse Humans have marveled at crystals for millennia.
 Viridescent emerald, rich ...